Can You Break Someone's Arm with an Armbar?

 A fulcrum (your pelvic bone against your opponent’s elbow joint)

-Forces on each end (your legs control the shoulder, your arms control the hand)
+Forces on each end (your legs controlling the shoulder and your arms controlling the hand/wrist)

 Those simple components are present in some form in all armbar variations.
-Employing leverage in that manner is what permits you to do damage to your opponent's arm and force them into submission.
+Employing leverage in that manner permits you to damage your opponent’s arm and force them into submission.

 Armbar Safety